GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/feedback/index.md

-This includes implementation bugs where Chromium's behavior does not match the proposed specification, but can also cover browser-specific functionality such as how the feature interacts with DevTools or user preferences.
+This includes implementation bugs where Chromium's behavior does not match the proposed specification, but can also cover browser-specific functionality such as how the feature interacts with DevTools and user preferences, or it may just be to report an error.
 Issues can be raised at any point in the lifecycle of a Chromium feature, whether that's newly available for developer testing behind a flag or something discovered in a stable release.

-Discussion in Chromium issues should be focused on the functionality of the feature as implemented in Chromium; discussion on how the proposal itself [should go to GitHub](#proposal-feedback).
+Discussion in Chromium issues should be focused on the functionality of the feature as implemented in Chromium; discussion on how the proposal itself functions [should go to GitHub](#proposal-feedback).
 You can find a link to view or raise issues in the **Chromium component** column of the tables below.

 {% endDetails %}